 Quality, Affordable Child Care Strengthens the Workforce of Today and Tomorrow!

+As you prepare for the 2024 legislative session, I urge you to consider policy solutions that will address the child care crisis.
 Thank you for your consideration and for your service to the state of Tennessee.